alexrpugh/sports-betting-tracker/README.md

 # sports-betting-tracker
-Excel-based tool for analyzing betting trends and profits across variables
+This self-made Excel tool analyzes betting trends and profits across various variables, providing valuable insights into your betting history.
+By logging bets into the appropriate monthly sheet, you can track many valuable metrics - such as profitability by sportsbook, assess hit rates for individual players and teams, and identify the odds ranges where your bets most frequently fall.
+This tracker helps you make more informed decisions and bet responsibly.

 ## How To Use

-1. Download from this repository
+1. Download from this repository.
-2. Hit "Enable Macros" upon opening
+2. Hit "Enable Macros" upon opening.
-3. Begin logging your sports bets in the appropriate month from which the bet was placed (i.e., a January 10th bet would go in the "Jan 2025" sheet)
+3. Begin logging your sports bets in the appropriate month from which the bet was placed (i.e., a January 10th bet would go in the "Jan 2025" sheet).
 5. Log bets into appropriate monthly sheets according to date placed.

 ## Column Descriptions